 Toddlers are so busy growing and learning new skills!
 Our toddler classrooms are exciting places to be.
 The toddler teachers plan a variety of hands-on activities that encourage the children’s budding self-help skills and independence (“I can do it myself!” is a toddler’s creed!).
 Our toddlers enjoy ample time to express themselves when participating in art activities, singing, dancing, building, and pretending in our many learning centers.
 Teachers encourage toddlers´ new social awareness by modeling turn-taking and encouraging beginning attempts of toy sharing and cooperative play.
 Teachers work to create a bond with each child and family, as it is important for both the children and parents to feel a sense of belonging in the classroom.

 DCDC’s offers two licensed Preschool Programs.
-Our full-day year-round preschool is offered at our main campus on Wall Street, and a more intensive 4 hour per day school year program is located at our Bloom Road site.
+Our full-day year-round preschool is offered at our main campus on Wall Street, and four hour per day school year program is located at our Bloom Road site.

 Preschoolers possess a curiosity and willingness to learn that makes planning engaging, thought provoking, and enjoyable lessons a delight for our preschool teachers.
-Teachers, who hold a Bachelor’s degree in Education, as well as their Nursery School Teaching Certificates, lead all our preschool classrooms.
+Teachers, who hold a Bachelor’s degree in Early Childhood Education, or Elementary Education and their Nursery School Teaching Certificates, lead all our preschool classrooms.
 These teachers believe that children learn the most when involved in hands-on, meaningful activities.
 In preschool, the children have the occasion to refine the self-help skills they learned as toddlers, as well as to further develop other school readiness skills that will help them throughout their school careers.
 Our teachers offer the chance to develop skills across all of the learning areas: arts and science, math, language and literacy through participation in learning stations that are based on the children’s interests.